pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

 If this looks complicated, don't worry; many tools like PowerApps can generate a schema for you based on some sample JSON.
-You can easily generate a schema online using the [JSON Schame Validator and Generator](https://extendsclass.com/json-schema-validator.html); I used it to generate the schema above.
+You can easily generate a schema online using the [JSON Schame Validator and Generator](https://extendsclass.com/json-schema-validator.html); it was used to generate the schema above.

 Why bother?
 Well once you have a scehma, you can get syntax checking and intellisense in tools like Visual Studio Code.
 Power Apps and Power Automate use schemas to determine what name/value pairs are available in your application.